 A3 Use of Information Technology to Reduce Burden

-The research team will gather this data through telephone interviews.
-No information technology will be used for collection.
+The research team will gather this data through telephone interviews and will not use information technology.

-For security purposes, data files are transmitted using one or more of the following secure methods: person-to-person delivery, accountable mail or delivery service, encrypted electronic mail, or other encrypted electronic transmission.
+However, for security purposes, data files are transmitted using one or more of the following secure methods: person-to-person delivery, accountable mail or delivery service, encrypted electronic mail, or other encrypted electronic transmission.
 In no case is un-encrypted electronic mail used to transmit sensitive data.

 ICF International, the contractor carrying out this data collection, has ample secure storage capacity for all of the sensitive data it must handle in the execution of its contracts.
 Data provided to ICF and collected by interviews and other research methods are stored on ICF-owned, secure servers.
 Sensitive data are kept only within the confines of ICF facilities and are never stored on portable devices such as thumb drives or laptop computers.
 All copies of sensitive data, in paper or recordable media (CD, DVD) form, are stored in a locked container when not in use.
 Network servers are locked in a restricted access cage inside of a Tier IV data center.
 Physical access to the ICF building, in which the data center resides, and all internal doors is controlled by a redundant system of security staff, electronic key cards, and individual room locks of various types.